 And so, it ends.
 5 (small) seasons of Orphan Black, and it was good.
 There were some poor episodes, but even when the plot got thin the actors carried the show, especially Tatiana Maslany.

 A must watch.

-Of course, it's about cloning.
+Of course, it involves cloning, but it isn't about cloning.
 (There's not much of a spoiler there, as you already know, it's hard to overlook that specific aspect of the show.)

 The clone sisters are all played by the same actress Tatiana Maslany, and she did a very good job.
 At the start of the show, season 1, I had some worries it would become a 'standard run of the mill' episodic detective show, in which the ex junky Sarah would take over her Beth's life (another clone who also happens to be a police officer).

 Instead we are treated to a roller coaster of ups and downs, in which Sarah meats several of her 'sestra'.
 And is it hard to pick a favorite!

 Me myself I am a little torn between Helena and Allison, with Krystle as a great runner up.
 The one clone I would like to have known more about was M.K. but alas, it was not to be.